Eminent Environmentalist and Padma Bhushan Awardee Dr. S. Raman Passes Away

 Practice Questions

 Q1.
-Dr. S. Raman, who recently passed away, was associated with which field?
+Dr. S. Raman, who recently passed away, was primarily known for his pioneering work in which field?

-Q2.
-With which famous environmental movement was Dr. S. Raman closely associated?
+Q4.
+With which famous environmental grassroots movement was Dr. S. Raman closely associated, earning him international acclaim?

 - Narmada Bachao Andolan